Skip to content

 Did you know?

-More than half of all men and around 40 percent of all women snore.
+More than half of all men and about 40 percent of all women snore.
 The louder the snoring, the more harmful it is – and not just for your partner.
-On average, people snore at 45 decibels – that roughly corresponds to quiet music.
-But some also manage 53 decibels or more - that corresponds to the noise of a normal conversation or a television.
-From 70 decibels onwards, snoring is as loud as a vacuum cleaner.
+On average, people snore at 45 decibels – this corresponds roughly to quiet music.Some can reach 53 decibels or more – that's the noise of a normal conversation or a television.
+At 70 decibels, snoring is as loud as a vacuum cleaner.

-Tip 4: Set two alarm clocks
+Tip 4: Set two alarms

-Tip 5: Introduce sleep rituals
+Tip 5: Introduce bedtime rituals

 Tip 6: Take action if you have trouble falling asleep

-Another problem that can prevent you from falling asleep is chronic stress.
-If our body is constantly alert and cortisol levels are high, we find it difficult to fall asleep.
-A meditation before falling asleep, or a Yoga Nidra session, can help here, but also plant molecules, such as Ashwagandha , were able to reduce cortisol levels in studies.
+Another problem that can prevent you from falling asleep is chronic stressIf our body is constantly on alert and cortisol levels are high, it is difficult for us to fall asleep.
+A meditation before falling asleep, or a Yoga Nidra session, can help here, but also plant molecules, such as Ashwagandha, were able to reduce cortisol levels in studies.

 Tip 7: Make sure you get a good night's sleep in the morning